joshmarinacci/ElectronIDE/README.md

 However, some users have reported that some Linux distros have an existing program called `node` that is actually an ancient packet radio program.
 Try running `node --version` to make sure you really have NodeJS 10.x and not that other program.
 Uninstall it if you do.
 NodeJS might also be run as `nodejs` instead of `node`.

-There are many out of date packages on linux distros.
-We recommend you use the newest ones from SID, documented here: http://playground.arduino.cc/Linux/Ubuntu
+On Ubuntu 14.04 we have reports that the `nodejs-legacy` package can successfully run Electron.

 # What's New?